DCC-EX/dcc-ex.github.io/docs/reference/developers/hal.rst

     would indicate that the device in question is connected to the primary bus and is not affected by the state of the multiplexer.
 The impact on I2C traffic is minimal;  two additional bytes need to be sent if an I2C request requires to switch to a different sub-bus and the affect on the code is just the changes above to the I2C handling.
-4. Sensors/Turnouts/Outputs: I can’t see anything in the existing code which checks whether the EEPROM writes overrun the available EEPROM space.
+4. Sensors/Turnouts/Outputs: I can't see anything in the existing code which checks whether the EEPROM writes overrun the available EEPROM space.
 If not, then when the address overflows, I think that the writes will wrap around and overwrite the start of the EEPROM space.
 This is, in fact, safe since the beginning of the EEPROM contains a text flag and, if it s not present or has been overwritten, the EEPROM is considered to be empty.
     PROPOSAL: Analyse more thoroughly and, if the address overrun check is missing, add suitable checks, and report failure (<X>) if there is insufficient EEPROM to store everything.
-I’ve added a DIAG report of how much EEPROM is written when <E> command is executed.
+I've added a DIAG report of how much EEPROM is written when <E> command is executed.
 5. Sensors: Sensor handling is not ideal.
 When the Sensor class scans for changes in current state by calling IODevice::read(), potentially each device (ArduinoPins, MCP23017 etc) needs to be checked to find the correct device, which takes time.
 For a system with, say, three I2C devices, this means up to four devices being checked for each pin being read.
 This can be mitigated by using the callback capability, but this also has its problems.
 When a change is detected and the callback is invoked, the relevant sensor object has to be located by scanning the sensor list, potentially to the end.
-For the same three I2C devices each with 16 sensors, that’s up to 48 sensor objects that need to be checked to find the appropriate sensor object, but this isn’t as bad as it sounds as it only happens on a sensor state change.
+For the same three I2C devices each with 16 sensors, that's up to 48 sensor objects that need to be checked to find the appropriate sensor object, but this isn't as bad as it sounds as it only happens on a sensor state change.
 Also, the transmission of the <Q>/<q> message is deferred to the checkAll() method which also has to scan through all of the sensor objects, partly because of the anti-bounce delay handling and partly because the output stream is only available within the checkAll function.
-I can’t really see how this can be improved without serious restructuring of other parts of the CS.
+I can't really see how this can be improved without serious restructuring of other parts of the CS.
 PROPOSAL: The anti-bounce code in the Sensor class could be removed in favour of adding simple double-scan validation within the HAL drivers (input must be the same for two consecutive scans to be considered a valid change).
 This would use minimal RAM in external